 Up Front Costs

 School Readiness Program: $625.00 (Purchase)

-Group Leader Training: $550 for 3-day training in Seattle OR host your own onsite training.
+Group Leader Training: Contact us if you are interested in attending training for this program.
 See Workshop Information.
 (Recommended 3-Day Basic Parent Group Leader Training.)

 Books for parents